Three Schools of Thought

 The first part of Jesus' answer (vs. 4-14) speaks of wars and rumors of wars, famines, pestilences, and earthquakes.
 These are things that would happen from Christ's time onward, as opposed to what would happen immediately before the end.
 They are described as "the beginning of sorrows" (verse 8).
 The word literally means "birth pangs" and is translated as such in the NRSV and the NASB.
 The beginnings of birth pangs are to go on for a while, increasing in frequency and intensity towards the end as labor pains do.
 But Jesus said that while these are happening the end would not be yet.

 In contrast, in the second part of Jesus' response (vs. 15-31), he says that when they see the Abomination of Desolation spoken of by Daniel, that would indicate the beginning of the end.
 As we saw in the Foundations of Prophecy, Daniel tells us that the future tyrant will destroy the city and the Temple, and that before he does so he will stop the sacrifices and set up the Abomination of Desolation in the Temple (Daniel 9:26-27; 11:31; 12:11).
-Matthew 24:15 also speaks of the Abomination of Desolation standing "in the holy place," and Mark 13:14 says "when ye shall see the abomination of desolation, spoken of by Daniel the prophet, standing where it ought not..."
+Matthew 24:15 also speaks of the Abomination of Desolation standing "in the holy place," and Mark 13:14 speaks of it " standing where it ought not..."
 The masculine singular pronoun implies that it is either an object or a person standing where it (or he) shouldn't.
 This also fits with Paul's description of the Man of Sin.